 As a Dayologist I have some critical information to add.
-Astrologically Wednesday is ruled by the planet Mercury.
+Astrologically Wednesday is ruled by the “brainy” planet Mercury.
 As the “messenger” Mercury oversees all manner of learning, language, communication and information systems.
 It is brilliant and organized, but also known for its bad habits of criticizing, complaining and backbiting.
-The camel portrayed in the Geico ad represents our current subconscious mental resentment of having to work at endless and meaningless tasks and especially so on Wednesday, such a beautifully perceptive day.
+The camel portrayed in the Geico office ad subconsciously represents our mental resentment of having to work at endless and meaningless tasks and especially so on Wednesday, such a beautifully perceptive day.

-So let’s turn our backs on the annoying “camel consciousness” of the workplace.
-Instead of contributing solely to the endless profits of corporate interests, let’s redirect some of our efforts toward improving the overall welfare of humanity.
+So let’s turn our backs on the “nasty camel consciousness” of the workplace.
+Instead of contributing solely to the endless profits of corporate interests, let’s redirect some of our efforts to the general welfare of humanity.
 Just a few positive thoughts could do the trick.
-This simple act will allow Wednesday and all the other days of the week to function, each according to their intended purpose.
+This simple act will allow Wednesday and all the other days of the week to function, each according to their intended and cosmic purpose.